 Recently, large language models~(LLMs) have demonstrated great potential in recommender systems~\cite{DBLP:journals/corr/abs-2205-08084,DBLP:conf/emnlp/WangTZWW23,DBLP:journals/corr/abs-2311-09049,DBLP:conf/recsys/BaoZZWF023}, due to their excellent semantic understanding and knowledge reasoning capabilities.
-In our task setting, we have abundant textual input such as \emph{video title} and \emph{comment content}, which naturally motivates us to leverage the impressive semantic modeling capability of LLM for developing our approach.
-Another potential advantage of using LLM in our setting is that the interaction histories of videos and comments essentially provide heterogeneous expressions of user behaviors, and we can leverage LLM to reason about the underlying user preferences from the two kinds of signals.
-However, the unaffordable computation costs of LLM restrict its efficient deployment as an online recommender in large-scale industrial systems~\cite{DBLP:journals/corr/abs-2305-07001,DBLP:journals/corr/abs-2305-08845,xu2024prompting}.
-Considering this issue, we only adopt LLM in training as a supplement to enhance the semantics of our recommendation backbone.
+In our task setting, we have abundant textual input such as \emph{video title} and \emph{comment content}, which naturally motivates us to leverage the impressive semantic modeling capability of LLMs for developing our approach.
+Another potential advantage of using LLMs in our setting is that the interaction histories of videos and comments essentially provide heterogeneous expressions of user behaviors.
+Thus, we can leverage LLMs to reason about the underlying user preferences from the two kinds of interactions.
+However, the unaffordable computation costs of LLMs restrict their deployment as the online recommender in large-scale industrial systems~\cite{DBLP:journals/corr/abs-2305-07001,DBLP:journals/corr/abs-2305-08845,xu2024prompting}.
+Considering this issue, we only adopt a LLM in training as a supplement to enhance the semantics of our recommendation backbone.